dereuromark/cakephp-upgrade/README.md

 The original one lacks a lot of things that could be done automatically.
 Changes have been reported as ticket, but so far it has not yet made it into the official version.

+## Installation

+a) Copy this plugin into your /app/Plugin folder

+b) Put `CakePlugin::loadAll();` in your app bootstrap to make sure this plugin is loaded

+c) Run any of the above commands.
+You should start with "Upgrade.Upgrade all" to fix the most important stuff.

+Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.

+Remember: At this point you are already using the shell as 2.x shell. "cake1.x" or whatever you used before is now officially dead.

+## Usage

+As this is a plugin, use it with:
+    cake Upgrade.Upgrade [command]

+Running it without any command will get you a list of possible commands to chose from.

 This version supports now on top of the original commands/tasks:
 - paginator (run only once!)
 - database